-As of 2016, Luis Mariano Paz of Buenos Aires, Argentina owns this outstanding example of the Kaiser M606 military CJ-3Bs built by Kaiser in the mid-1960s, when military exports to friendly nations apparently accounted for most of the production of 3B's.
+As of 2016, Luis Mariano Paz of Buenos Aires, Argentina owns this excellent example of the Kaiser M606 military CJ-3Bs built by Kaiser in the mid-1960s, when military exports to friendly nations apparently accounted for most of the production of 3B's.
 This Jeep had a date of delivery of 02-1967.

 Luis comments, "This Jeep was in service in the Army until 1993 and only used for parades and some maneuvers.
 The previous owners obtained it complete with all parts, and kept it without any extreme use."